AndreuMatoses/amr-website-new/README.md

 - `note`: Any additional notes about the publication (e.g. "Nominated for best bets paper award").
 This field is optional. is added after the date in the publication entry.

+- `image`: (OPTIONAL) The path (or url) to an image file that represents the publication.
+This image is displayed on the publication's card on the website. **RECOMMENDED: The image should be square (same width and height)**.
+If you don't have an image, don't add this field.

 - `belongs_to_projects`: An array of strings, where each string is the id of a project that the publication is associated with.
 The publication will then display in that project's page.
 If the publication is not associated with any project, use "note": null.
 Project ids are defined in each `_projects/` entry.
 Currently: *"airlab-manipulation", "airlab-ondemand", "drones-emergency", "game-theoretic-mp", "ridepooling", "scene-reasoning-team", "safevru", "harmony", "interact", "trilogy".*

 - `abstract`: The abstract of the publication, as a long string.